 The two drugs are so similar that “morphine” is often used as a shorthand term for hydromorphone.
 When a doctor talks about administering a “morphine drip” to a patient, this often means that they’re giving the patient hydromorphone.

 Besides Dilaudid, hydromorphone is included in several other brand name medications.
 All of these products have similar effects.
 These products include:

 Although it’s proven to have many medical benefits, it’s also frequently abused by both recreational users and prescription misusers.
-Its sedative and muscle-relaxing qualities make the drug very easy to abuse and become addicted to.
+Its sedative and muscle-relaxing qualities make the drug very real target of abuse.
+Added to that, opioids like Dilaudid are also highly addictive, making it hard for users to break free from their grasp.
 These qualities make it a popular street drug.

 Yes.
 And it’s 8x stronger than morphine.